22 Sep Ankle Sprains: Causes, Rehab, and Treatment Strategies

-What’s an Ankle Sprain?
+What exactly is an Ankle Sprain?

 In general, ankle ligament injuries are classified into three grades representing increasing severity.

-- Grade I = mild ankle sprain
+- Grade I = mild ankle sprain, 2-4 week recovery

-- Grade II = moderate ankle sprain
+- Grade II = moderate ankle sprain, 1-2 month recovery

 These grades are typically only assessed through imaging, although a full tear can be assessed by a trained physical therapist or orthopedist.
 Understand, however, that most ankle sprains do not require imaging.
-Imaging (like x-rays) should only be used if a fracture is suspected.
-Even if the ankle sprain looks very bad with tons of bruising, you should only seek out imaging based on the Ottawa Ankle Rules below:
+Imaging (like x-rays) should only be used if a fracture is suspected, in this case you want to push pause on your ankle sprain rehab.

 - Do you have tenderness/pain around your medial or lateral malleoli (the little bone bumps on either side of your ankle)?
 Specifically the backside of the bones?
 YES? –> GET AN XRAY